In my mind, here’s the perfect way to wake up on a Sunday morning:

 Like bright copper kettles and whiskers on kittens, breakfast does seem to make everything a little better, doesn’t it?

-Now, as much as I love pancakes and crepes, I’d already dealt with both of those on this blog.
+Now, as much as I love pancakes, I’d already dealt with those on this blog.
 Time for a new challenge.
-But why, oh why did it have to be French toast?
+The HH suggested French toast.
+But why, oh why did he have to pick French toast?
 I hate French toast.
 Okay, maybe that’s being slightly dishonest.
 The truth is, I TOTALLY, WHOLLY, ENTIRELY, COMPLETELY, ABSOLUTELY hate French toast.
 Can’t stand it.
 Never touch the stuff.
 Blech!
 French Toast is my mortal enemy!
 And I’m really not particularly fond of it, either.

 I’m not sure why I developed this bone-chilling aversion to what is, arguably, a well-loved (and certainly popular) breakfast staple.
 Perhaps it was my mother’s tendency to use approximately half a tub of margarine when frying the stuff, resulting in that previously unknown breakfast delicacy, Deep Fried Brick.
 Despite the slices fairly floating in grease like aging Floridians at the pool, the toast inevitably still turned out slightly scorched on the outside.
 At that point, my mom would stack the slabs on a plate (no blotting on a paper towel for her!) and douse them in corn syrup.
 The heavy, unctuous substance would spread, a slowly oozing blob that was eventually absorbed by the top slice, leaving it wet, weighted, and about as appetizing as a kitchen sponge just lifted from the bucket of grey, murky, muddy water.
 Ooh, yum.
 French toast, anyone?